fruitsamurai-png/fruitsamurai-png.github.io/_posts/2022-02-19-Iconoclasm.md

 This module focuses on the development of the custom game engine, named EngineEngine, which is written from scratch in C++ with the help of third party libraries and APIs in a team of 10 students (Team GodKillers).

 ### My Contributions
+- Was the technical lead
+- Keep track of progress in game engine development, task assignment to programmers, and communicating with designers to have the best engine catered to them in terms of interface and features
+- Programmed and embedded C# scripting engine
+- Implemented the base engine architecture using an Entity-Component System in the engine via a 3rd party library
+- Implemented 3D audio system
+- Helped debug and assisted other programmers